CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

      - Click on **Add (6)**.

        ![rule](images1/rulecollection.png)

+     >**Note:** This might take few minutes for updating the rule collection group.
+Wait for the updates to get updated before proceeding to next steps.

 1. On the JumpVM virtual machine, search for **Command Prompt (1)** and open the **Command Prompt (2)** window.

    ![](images/firewall9.png "search gateway")